 - 7.1.
 The Report must identify the sources of information and data relied upon including the reliability and currency of the data. - 7.2.
 If the State undertakes any independent peer review(s) as part of the strategic assessment, the Report must include summaries of the independent peer review(s) process.
-If the review(s) are publicly available, the Report will provide details of where they are publicly available.
+The review(s) must be publicly available, with details provided of where they are publicly available.